pwang00/Ansible-Manticore/README.md

 * `mcorepv --remote <contract_to_analyze> contract.sol --txaccount attacker`
 * `mcorepv --remote --destroy`

 The first command executes the default Ansible playbook in `.mcore_config`, which provisions a DigitalOcean droplet runs a Manticore python script in the cloud.
 The second command executes the tasks in a custom playbook.
 The third and fourth commands demonstrate verbosity configuration and the passing of known flags to Manticore on the remote droplet.
-The last command tears down a previously provisioned droplet by running the `tear_down_instance.yml` playbook .in `.mcore_config`.
+The last command tears down a previously provisioned droplet by running the `tear_down_instance.yml` playbook in `.mcore_config`.

 ### Notes / recommendations